 - Having a problem falling asleep: Some seniors have difficulties falling asleep, and it takes a long time to sleep after they get into bed.

 - Having a problem maintaining sleep: In this type of disorder, a person falls asleep but wakes up after a few hours and can no longer sleep.
 It may be due to sleep deprivation, mood disorders, or depression.

 Older people require less time to sleep compared to young and middle-aged people.
 If young and middle-aged people need 6-9 hours of sleep, this amount is 6.5-7 hours for the elderly.
 The best time for the elderly to sleep is at night, and they must go to bed at a specific time with a regular schedule and get up at a particular time.

 Cause of Insomnia in the Elderly

 The cause of insomnia in the elderly might be primary or secondary.

 - Primary insomnia: No known cause for insomnia can be found in primary insomnia.
 Of course, psychiatric reasons are more important than other causes in these cases.
 Psychiatric disorders, such as depression, mania, anxiety, etc., can cause sleep disturbances.
 If it is proven that the patient suffers from a psychiatric disorder, the problem of sleep deprivation will be solved by treating the condition in many cases.

-- Secondary insomnia: In secondary insomnia, there are reasons such as the elderly suffering from various diseases such as infectious diseases, heart, kidney, cancer, chronic pain, and antidepressants.
+- Secondary insomnia: For secondary insomnia, there are reasons such as the elderly suffering from various diseases such as infectious diseases, heart, kidney, cancer, chronic pain, and antidepressants.

 The elderly should sleep between 1:00 – and 3:00 in the afternoon.
 The elderly should not sleep after 6 PM as it may interfere with nighttime sleep.